* Designer who led Burberry transformation to step down

 * Analysts say brand needs new creative talent

-LONDON/PARIS, Oct 31 (Reuters) - Christopher Bailey, who fashioned trench coat maker Burberry into a global label, will part ways with the British company next year, as its new chief executive revitalises the brand.
+LONDON/PARIS, Oct 31 (Reuters) - Christopher Bailey, who fashioned Burberry into a global label, will part ways with the British trench coat maker next year as its new chief executive moves to revitalise the brand.

-Bailey joined Burberry from Gucci, where he was senior womenswear designer, in 2001.
-Working with former CEOs Rose Marie Bravo and Angela Ahrendts, he made Burberry's camel, red and black check designs must-have items for fashion buyers.
+After joining Burberry from Gucci in 2001, Bailey worked with former CEOs Rose Marie Bravo and Angela Ahrendts to make its classic camel, red and black check designs must-haves for followers of fashion around the world.

-While sales rose in the early 2000s, helped by ad campaigns fronted by model Kate Moss, Burberry became a victim of its own success when its check pattern was widely counterfeited, but Bailey successfully re-established its upmarket credentials.
+Ad campaigns fronted by model Kate Moss helped sales rise in the early 2000s, but Burberry became a victim of its own success when its check pattern was widely counterfeited.

-Burberry said Bailey would step down from his board positions of president and chief creative officer at the end of March, but would support Marco Gobbetti, who took over from him as CEO, until 31 December 2018.
+Burberry said Bailey would step down from his board positions of president and chief creative officer at the end of March, but would support Marco Gobbetti, who took over from him as CEO, until the end of December next year.

 Bailey's exit will enable Gobbetti to revamp Burberry's creative direction as well as its operations, analysts said.